Ford and Argo AI kick off charitable food delivery pilot in Miami

 As the self-driving cars progress along their route, the two specialists — one behind the wheel and one in the passenger seat — will be monitoring the vehicles and the road ahead, ready to take over if necessary, according to Ford.
 At each drop-off location, one of the Argo test specialists makes a contactless delivery.
 Argo says it is working with city and state officials and plans to mandate social distancing, institute regular cleaning, and provide personal protective equipment, as well as HEPA-certified filters, air recirculation devices, and physical barriers inside the vehicle’s cabins.

 Ford autonomous vehicle business director Navin Kumar says the pilot will provide an opportunity for Argo to refine its self-driving system.
 Among other challenges, the cars have to find specific locations to make a delivery, park properly, and ensure the drop-off is made safely.
-They’ll also encounter a range of locations, including high-rises, duplexes, and small apartment buildings, some without curbside or driveway access, as well as traffic in densely populated areas and residential neighborhoods.
+They will also encounter a range of locations, including high-rises, duplexes, and small apartment buildings, some without curbside or driveway access, as well as traffic in densely populated areas and residential neighborhoods.

 “With each delivery we complete through this pilot, we gain a deeper understanding about how our self-driving services can help organizations and businesses fulfill delivery orders in a safe, reliable, and trusted manner,” Kumar wrote in a blog post.
 “This is the first time we’ve integrated the self-driving capabilities from Argo with our customer-facing partnerships.
 This is giving us meaningful real-world insights into what is required to run an efficient business.”